 - Chalk Paste: If you have textured wood, chalk pastes work great to avoid bleed; see list below for some recommendations

-- Speedball Acrylic Ink: If you have smooth wood, a screen printing ink like Speedball Acrylic Ink works great
+- Speedball Acrylic Ink: If you have smooth wood, a screen printing ink like Speedball Acrylic Ink works great (make sure it says acrylic, not fabric!)

 - Miss Lillian's No Wax Chock Paint: Get nice crisp lines when used on smooth wood surfaces